Kishōtenketsu Four-Act Story Structure

 Unlike Western structures, Kishōtenketsu doesn’t rely on conflict resolution but introduces a unique twist that propels the story forward.

-Examples of Kishōtenketsu in Practice
+Examples of Kishōtenketsu in Literature

 To comprehend Kishōtenketsu’s elements, let’s explore its use in traditional and contemporary works.